Escape to Northumberland County

 Beyond the butter tart

-There are so many baked goods on display the variety of items available to you might become overwhelming for the uninitiated.
+There are so many baked goods on display that the uninitiated might become overwhelmed by the variety of items available to them.
 A plethora of tasty delights (and aromas) await you when you walk through those doors.
 Every item in the store is gorgeous, enticing, freshly made, and enormous.

-We came for the butter tarts to include them in our Butter Tart Quest, but we left with so much more.
+We came for the butter tarts to include them in our Butter Tart Quest; however, we left with so much more.
 As we were on a road trip, we had to choose items that would travel well and not spoil along the way.
 Whoopie pies, tarts, cookies, and squares rounded out the medley of fabulous treats we purchased for our drive.

 These butter tarts travel well.

 Next time you find yourself looking for a great Ontario Road trip destination, consider Northumberland County.
-You won’t be disappointed with so much to see, do, experience, and taste.
+You will not be disappointed, considering how much there is to see, do, experience, and taste.
 Get the Kawarthas Northumberland county Butter tart Tour Map and enjoy your butter tart tour.
+It will make for a deliciously Sweet Rogue Trip.

 *note: All butter tart reviews are the opinions of Roguetrippers only, based on our experiences and personal preferences.
 Your opinions may vary.